We stayed in Tsim Sha Tsui – Kowloon

 In 1888, the Star Ferry offered regular transport between Central and Tsim Sha Tsui, we took the Star Ferry Hong Kong Island, using the Octopus Card.

-You can grab an Octopus Card to store money and use on buses, trains and in convenience stores, it will save you a lot of time queuing or fishing for change.
+You can grab an Octopus Card to store money and use on buses, trains, and in convenience stores.
+It will save you a lot of time queuing or fishing for change.

 There is a very long waiting line to get onto the Peak Tram.

-Probably one of the most popular ways to get to Victoria Peak, other than the Peak Tram of course, is via CityBus Bus route 15.
+Probably one of the most popular ways to get to Victoria Peak, other than the Peak Tram, of course, is via CityBus Bus route 15.
 Bus 15 takes you all the way to The Peak itself.
 You can pick it up at the ferry pier in Central.

 This is an example of good Fung Shui.
 The dragons can pass through it.

-A bit foggy today.
+A bit cloudy today.